Связаться с нами

 If your project currently has no Output Job file(s) associated with it, the Project Releaser will detect this and you will be asked if you want to add default ones.
 If you opt to do so, the following will be created:

-For more information about the release process, visit the Working with the Project Releaser page.
+For more information about the release process, visit the Board Design Release page.